AP Election Brief | What to expect in Ohio's special election

 As of June 16, there were 6.6 million active voters registered in Ohio.
 The state does not register voters by party.
 Turnout in the 2022 general election was 51% of registered voters.
 Turnout for two statewide ballot measures in 2017 was 29% of registered voters.

-The state reported more than 488,000 votes cast in advance as of Tuesday, including more than 324,000 in-person absentee votes and about 164,000 absentee-by-mail votes.
+The state reported more than 533,000 votes cast in advance as of Wednesday, including more than 176,000 mail ballots returned and 356,000 early in-person ballots cast.
 The state sent out almost 272,000 absentee ballots to voters.
 In the 2022 general election, almost 1.5 million Ohioans voted before Election Day, or about 35% of the electorate.

 HOW LONG DOES VOTE-COUNTING USUALLY TAKE